Simulating AGN feedback in galaxy clusters with pre-existing turbulence: Results

 A single-value statistic like $\sigma_{\rm LOS}$ is insufficient to distinguish between these two scenarios.
 We therefore turn to $E(k)$, which can precisely map how the kinetic energy is distributed across different scales.
 In Fig.~\ref{fig7}, we present $E(k)$ computed specifically within a central region $200\,\mathrm{kpc}$ on a side at $t=10, 20$, and $30 \text{ Myr}$ after the jet injection.
 This figure shows that at $t=10 \text{ Myr}$, the \textbf{Turb+Jet} spectrum exhibits a bump compared to \textbf{TurbOnly}.
 However, this feature is transient.
 By $t=20 \text{ Myr}$, this excess power has substantially diminished, and by $t=30 \text{ Myr}$, the spectra of the two runs are nearly indistinguishable.

 This rapid disappearance indicates that the impact of the jet on the power spectrum is short-lived, and critically, that the energy injected by the jet at large scales does not cascade down to smaller scales, in contrast to the spectrum of driven turbulence shown in Fig.~\ref{fig1}.
 The evidence from $E(k)$ demonstrates that the gas motions driven by the jet are not turbulence, in the sense of a self-sustaining, stochastic cascade.
 Instead, they are best described as large-scale, coherent flows (often referred to as bulk motions) that are short-lived.
 These motions appear to dissipate, likely through mechanisms such as weak shocks or simple advection, without breaking down into smaller eddies and feeding the turbulent cascade.
-Therefore, in our simulation, the AGN jet is an inefficient driver of sustained turbulence, consistent with previous findings \citep{Reynolds15, Yang16b}.
+Therefore, within the context of our single-injection setup, the AGN jet appears to be a relatively inefficient driver of sustained turbulence, consistent with previous findings \citep{Reynolds15, Yang16b}.
 This implies that the turbulent kinetic energy in the cluster core is still dominated by the pre-existing background turbulence.
 In the following section, we will quantify the heating associated with this turbulence.